| |

 Domains starting at a top level (i.e., near the root) are particularly

-important for DNS operation.
 These domains are generally called Top Level Domains (TLDs),

 and TLDs are often referred to by specific names.
-The entire name space is called the root

 domain, and some common first-level domains are called generic top level domains or gTLDs.